Water Frequently Asked Questions

 Answer

-Water and hydro bills are combined on the same bill and issued though Alectra Utilities.
-Residential water bills are issued every two months and commercial water bills are issued monthly.
+Water and hydro bills appear together on the same bill and issued though Alectra Utilities.
+Residential water bills are issued every two months, and commercial water bills are issued monthly.

 Answer